 Electrical schematics are included as printed attachments to this manual.
-They can also be obtained from your dealer or from Anytec if they are lost.
-These electrical schematics can be used for technical reference and for professional service technicians.
-If you lack professional skills for this kind of system, contact your local authorized Anytec dealer for help.
+They can also be obtained from your dealer or Anytec if they are lost.
+These electrical schematics can be used for technical reference and professional service technicians.
+If you lack professional skills for this kind of system, contact your local authorised Anytec dealer for help.